wp-plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V2.29 - 27.06.2012 =
+* NEW : Hebrew language file is added to the plugin.
+* Update : We updated all functionality for wordpress 3.4.

 = V2.28 - 11.06.2012 =
 * NEW : Greek and Hindi language files are added to the plugin.